malabadsa/IoT/README.md

 ## IoT LAb tutorials
 The folder has 6 lab tutorials based on Arduino.
-The subjects of the tutorial labs are:
+Each lab folder has a pdf file which contains the tasks, the subjects of the tutorial labs are:

 Laboratory 1: Introduction to the ESP8266, the Aston IoT hardware platform and the Arduino environment.